The Hollow Body

 “Don’t know Louisa, with that policewoman at their door last month.
 Don’t know what that was about.”

 “I’m sure it was nothing.
 You know Mr. Malone, playing his music so loud,” says Mom.

 “Just like you, Dad,” Edmund laughs.

-“Lou, maybe Edmund can help with the barrels, then visit the Malone’s?”
+“Lou, maybe Edmund can help Danny check out the creek, then visit the Malone’s?”